Crate Training your English Bulldog PuppyWB English Bulldogs

 Crates give your bulldog puppy an increased sense of security and builds his confidence.

 The size of the crate you want to use for your English bulldog is very important.
 Your English bulldog’ crate should have only enough space for his to stand, turn around and lay down comfortably.
-We do recommend to purchase one that you can use to accommodate him full grown.
+We do recommend purchasing one that you can use to accommodate him full-grown.
 However, you will probably have to use one with a divider to provide just enough space as your bulldog develops or else he will make one side of the crate his potty, defeating the purpose.

 HOW TO CRATE TRAIN

 Confine him for 5 minutes as first to acclimate him to his crate.
 Gradually increase the time as he becomes more comfortable.
-Do not show excitement when release him or he will think of leaving his crate as a reward.
-Crate him several times a day, not just when you leave.
+Do not show excitement when release him, or he will think of leaving his crate as a reward.
+Place him in his crate several times a day, not just when you leave.
 Do not leave your English bulldog unsupervised for long.

 CRATE BEST PRACTICES

-Remember, crate your English bulldog for the appropriate time and immediately take him where you want him to eliminate.
+Remember, put your English bulldog in the crate for the appropriate time and immediately take him where you want him to eliminate.
 As your bulldog puppy is eliminating, price him lavishly and give it a name such as “go potty” I reward with a play session.
 The puppy learns that as soon as I release myself I get to play with my owner “Only reward him when he eliminates” If he doesn’t put him in his crate for 15 min and try again.